by Adina Scutelnicu23 June '18

 Social quarantine was imposed on him with preemptive purposes, during an investigation triggered by an accusation of fraud.
 During the first part of the isolation period, he wrote two novels, after which the author confessed to me that he couldn’t write anymore.
 And because he wasn’t finished by saying what he had to say, he simply translated the words into images and oil paintings, channeling his anger and negative emotions into a sort of artistic positivism.

 Abstract art - telling the story

 The thousands of sketches have later become oil paintings telling the story of an in-love Quasimodo, of Zainab bint Muhammad, the oldest daughter of the prophet, of the judgment of Jesus; but also of gender themes.
-Disputed or loved, the artis's abstract painting have started becoming part of private collections.
+Disputed or loved, the artist's abstract painting has started becoming part of private collections.

 Isolation and solitude are beyond the shadow of a doubt the leitmotifs of Gheorghe Virtosu ’s oil paintings.

 “It might seem surprising, but this solitude has helped me (re) discover and most importantly synchronize time as to have it flow in my favor under any circumstances, precisely as when you can enjoy a permanent moment of freedom and a circle of trusted friends.
 All the hardships I have come across under their numberless facades throughout my life have done nothing more than to refine my love of the beautiful, love which I felt all my life, in the smallest of details.
 Thus so happened that the primary form of native talent, which I am absolutely aware of, has flowered over the years.
 I must say however that I have thoughtfully cultivated these passions, I am sustaining them and making sure to always be able to improve them.” - says the artist.

 Heroes and heroines in the oil paintings, art themes